Iiji/anlp/wordle/wordle-meta-v1.md

 ```
 # user input
 Now, the game starts.
-Please make your 1st guess.
+Please response and make your 1st guess.

 # response
 Now, I need to make the 1st guess.
 Considering the current situation, my next guess would be "arise".